 The Red Magic Mars crams in a lot of features like capacitive shoulder buttons, an innovative cooling system and a terrific game mode at a wallet-friendly price.
 Aside from its custom gaming mode, the phone runs stock Android 9 Pie.
 Its biggest downside is the screen: It's just OK, and in that area, the Red Magic Mars can't compete with the Razer and ROG phones.

 Other than that, the phone is solid.
 But if you're interested in grabbing a Red Magic Mars, I'd wait, or at least shop around.
 First, the Black Shark is often discounted and recently its price has been hovering between $330 and $400.

-Second, Nubia announced the Red Magic Mars 3 last week.
+Second, Nubia's Red Magic Mars 3 launched in China and is expected to hit the US at the end of May.
 The device packs an upgraded Snapdragon 855 processor, a 90Hz OLED display and an internal fan.
 These are enormous upgrades.
-It just launched in China and is expected to hit the US at the end of May.
 Best of all is the price; a model with 64GB storage and 6GB of RAM will be 2,899 yuan or roughly $430.

 Best gaming phone with the best accessory: Xiaomi Black Shark